lxc/linuxcontainers.org/content/cgmanager/introduction.md

 through a simple D-Bus API.
 It's designed to work with nested LXC containers as well as accepting unprivileged requests including resolving user namespaces UIDs/GIDs.

+!!! note
+    CGManager was used by default with LXC in Ubuntu since April 2014 and then by other distributions as they started needing working unprivileged containers.

+    It has now been deprecated in favor of the CGroup namespace in recent Linux kernels.
+On older kernels, LXCFS still offers a cgroupfs emulation that can be used instead of CGManager and is more widely compatible with existing userspace.

 # Components
 ## cgmanager
 This daemon runs on the host, mounts cgroupfs into a separate mount